Akshaye Khanna On Vinod Khanna Joining Osho’s Commune: ‘I Couldn’t Understand It Until I Was 15’

 It all started when Vinod decided to give up the life he had built to take up sanyas in Osho's commune.
 Akshaye recently opened up about this and admitted that he now understands his father's decision, revealing that if the commune hadn't disbanded, Vinod would not have returned.

-Speaking to Hindustan Times, Akshaye said that he was only four or five when Vinod Khanna left them.
+Speaking to Mid-Day, Akshaye said that he was only four or five when Vinod Khanna left them.
 He couldn't understand why he had left, until he was 14 or 15, when he started reading, listening and learning about who Osho really was.

 He said, "To not only leave his family, but to take 'sanyas' (renunciation).
 Sanyas means giving up your life in totality - family is [only] a part of it.
 It's a life-changing decision, which he felt that he needed to take at the time.
 As a five-year-old, it was impossible to understand it.
 I can understand it now."